Helios-vmg/tiny-phash/README.txt

         return (u8)luma;
     }

     pHash and CImg don't really support images with alpha channels.
+This alternative method is suggested to support RGBA images:

+    //Computes luma according to BT.
+709
+    u8 compute_luma(u8 r, u8 g, u8 bm u8 a){
+        u32 R = r;
+        u32 G = g;
+        u32 B = b;
+        u32 A = a;
+        R *= 2126;
+        G *= 7152;
+        B *=  722;
-The following method is suggested to bake the alpha channel into the color channels, prior to computing the luma (beware of overflows in the multiplication):
+        //premultiplied_luma is equivalent to getting the luma of the

-    r = r * a / 255;
-    g = g * a / 255;
+        //premultiplied RGB values, but saves two multiplications.
+The rationale
+        //for doing this is that it treats less opaque pixels as closer to
+        //black.
-    b = b * a / 255;
+        auto premultiplied_luma = (R + G + B) * A / 2'550'000;

-    This is less than ideal, as images where the color channels are completely black and the information is conveyed on the alpha channel cannot be compared.
-A new algorithm would be needed to compare such images.
+        //Get the average of the luma and the alpha.
+Ideally we would want to
+        //simply add them, but we're working with bytes, not floats.
+Adding them
+        //causes the alpha to appear in the signal, so when we take the DCT we
+        //won't ignore the alpha channel.
+This is important for images where
+        //most of the information is in the alpha channel.
+Note that taking the
+        //average is equivalent to doing premultiplied_luma * 0.5 + A * 0.5.
+An
+        //open question is whether both coefficients should be 0.5, or if
+        //there's a better choice of coefficients.
+        auto average = (premultiplied_luma + A) / 2;
+        //Note: no range checks are needed for this cast. return (u8)average;
+    }

 [2] https://en.wikipedia.org/wiki/Row-_and_column-major_order